NeuroBio/Ballast-Visual-Novel-Engine/README.md

 ```

 ### Best Fit Branch Beat
 Owns a set branches, but *ONLY ONE* will be returned to the user.
 Choses the branch whose character has the greatest or least value for the beat's cross option condition.
 All branches must have a character.
-Branches are permitted to have single option conditions.
+Branches are permitted to also have single option conditions.
 If the same character is present on multiple branches or multiple character satisfy the cross condition, the first valid branch is used.
 In other words: this Beat type uses First Fit to resolve ties.

 Example setup:
 ```